graysonhicks/gatsby-plugin-remote-images/README.md

 };
 ```

-Now, if we query `allMyNodes` we can query as we would any gatsby-image node:
+Now, if we query `allMyNodes` we can query as we would any `gatsby-plugin-image` node:

 ```graphql
 allMyNodes {